esx-framework/esx-documentation/docs/es_extended/server/xplayer/functions/getgroup.md

 xPlayer.getGroup()
 ```

-This function gets a group.
+This function gets the current player group.